No products in the cart

 When did you start going on tour?

-We played around Boulder the first year or year in a half.
-Our first road trip was around ‘87 or ‘88 and just bought an old ‘77 Plymouth van that was all beat up and that was our first touring vehicle.
+We played around Boulder the first year or year and a half.
+Our first road trip was around ‘87 or ‘88, and we just bought an old ‘77 Plymouth van that was all beat up.
+That was our first touring vehicle.
+We basically ran it into the ground.
+We rebuilt the motor once, and finally, it quit.
+Ironically, our sound man had an identical van to that one, so we started using his until we ran it into the ground.

 I read that you guys clocked about 400,000 miles on tour, right?

-Yea, we went through a lot of miles, for sure!
+Yeah, we went through a lot of miles, for sure!

-Colonel Mustard, Big Head Todd and the Monsters original touring van
+Colonel Mustard, Big Head Todd and the Monsters' original touring van

 Which van was dubbed ‘The Colonel’?

 The Colonel was the very first one.
-It was a mustard yellow color, so we called it ‘Colonel Mustard’.
+It was a mustard yellow color, so we called it ‘Colonel Mustard.’

 Would you sleep in your van?